Elizabeth Ackroyd: Career

 Ackroyd joined the Ministry of Supply in 1940 as a principal, became a statistician and then an under-secretary by 1952.
 She was director of the steel and power division of the Economic Commission for Europe from 1950 to 1951 and was on the United Kingdom delegation to the High Authority of the European Coal and Steel Community from 1952 to 1955.

 She was appointed as the first director of the Consumer Council when it was created in 1963.
 While she worked on the Council, she was given the nickname "Public Protector No. 1".
 She was proud of her success banning dangerous toys and flammable material which was used for children's nightclothes.

-In 1970, she was appointed as a Dame of the British Empire but the following year, the Counsumer Council was abolished by the government of Edward Heath.
+In 1970, she was appointed as a Dame Commander of the British Empire and the following year, the Counsumer Council was abolished by the government of Edward Heath.

 Later life

 She retired in 1971 but remained active in public service.
 She was vice president of the Consumers' Association from 1970 to 1986 and was on its executive committee until her death.
 She was president of the Patients Association from 1971 to 1978 and chairman from 1978 to her death.
 She was a member of the Post Office Users' National Council and an executive of the National Council for Voluntary Organisations and the Pedestrians' Association for Road Safety.

 She owned a race horse from 1965 and served on the boards of a number of related organisations.
 She sat on the Horserace Totalisator Board from 1975 to 1984, and was its first female member, and on the board for the Bloodstock and Racehorse Industries Confederation from 1977 to 1978.
 She was also one of the few elected female members of the Jockey Club.

 She died on 28 June 1987 at the Royal Marsden Hospital, Chelsea, London.